 “He’s a dangerous individual and no one is safe as long as he is out there,” Heather Claxton, the mother of Buettner’s daughter, told News 4 in July.

 It’s not easy anymore for Claxton and her daughter to leave their house because they are so afraid of Buettner.

-Last week, Claxton got the call that Buettner had disappeared from a halfway house in East St. Louis.
+In July, Claxton got the call that Buettner had disappeared from a halfway house in East St. Louis.
 No one has heard from him since.

 “It’s the worst nightmare I can imagine living through, knowing he’s out there and stalking us or someone else, it’s terrifying,” Claxton said.

 State officials have confirmed he is still on the run and told continue to actively hunt and tracking down people he might know and places he might be.

 Meanwhile, Claxton says her daughter can’t sleep and is afraid her dad will retaliate because she told authorities.
 They have installed security on their home and have been granted an Order of Protection.